ayhem-b/Graduation_report/chaps/chpt2.typ

 === Station I
 This module is responsible for the loading and identification of parts.
-The parts to be sorted are extracted from this magazine and conveyed to the final storage area, where they will be sorted according to their color and material.
+Parts are extracted individually from the magazine and conveyed to the final storage area for sorting based on their color and material.

 The unsorted parts are initially placed in a transparent plastic tube.
 A photoelectric presence sensor (based on an emitter-receiver pair) determines whether the magazine is loaded or empty.